davedbase/solid-slider/README.md

 - 1.3.1 - Introduced Slider, SliderProvider and SliderButton for ease.
 - 1.3.2 - Patched issue with initial slide not setting current signal.
 - 1.3.5 - Updated to latest SolidJS version.
+- 1.3.6 - Patched type errors and added Arrow and Dots and updated to KeenSlider 6.7.0.

 ## Keen Options API